-Course contents This course aims to introduce students to the various aspects of biomedical research and infection biology.
-The understanding of the underlying molecular principles and mechanisms that enable our cells, tissues, and bodies to function properly will be of central interest.
-However, the complexity of biological systems becomes most obvious in challenging or disease situations.
-Therefore, biomedical research has largely focussed on chronic degenerative diseases of the adult such as atherosclerosis, neurodegenerative diseases and cancer to name a few.
-In this course, we will discuss model organisms to which molecular medicine refers, experimental approaches taken to challenge cellular or organism function, and we will talk in detail about animal models for human diseases.
-Evolutionary and ecological aspects will be included in that we intend to compare the biological significance of carcinogenesis and related metabolic changes in the human body with their ecotoxicological role in the very diverse marine organisms for the environmental risk assessment.
-Understanding the principles of infectious diseases is an integrated part of biomedicine.
-The course is therefore also designed to elucidate the various virulescence mechanisms of pathogenic microorganisms.
+Course contents This course aims to introduce students to various aspects of biomedical research.
+Understanding the underlying molecular principles and mechanisms that enable our cells, tissues, and bodies to function properly will be of central interest.
+However, the complexity of biological systems becomes most obvious in challenging situations.
+Therefore, biomedical research has largely focused on chronic degenerative diseases of the adult such as atherosclerosis, neurodegenerative diseases and cancer to name a few.
+In this course, we will discuss model organisms to which molecular medicine refers, experimental approaches taken to challenge cellular or organism functions, and we will talk about animal models for human diseases.
+In addition, we will discuss ethical considerations and results of clinical trials aiming at targeted therapy of a variety of disorders including osteoporosis and Alzheimers disease.
+The course content is updated every year to follow recent developments in molecular medicine.